StinCodes/TDD.Milestone/README.md

 ### TDD 2: studentBody

-`studentBody(array)` is a function that takes an array as an argument.
-The array should include a name, age, and grade of each student.
-The function should return the total number of students in the array, the average age of all students, and the average grade of all students.
+`studentBody(array)` is a function that takes an array of objects as an argument.
+Each object contains the name, age, and grade of a student.
+The function should return an object that contains the total number of students in the array, the average age of all students, and the average grade of all students.

 ```js
 studentBody([